Mamanuca Islands’ Kids’ Clubs

 A swing-bridge entrance leads to the children’s paradise of VOMO Island’s Kids Village.
 Apart from the playground equipment, dress-up wardrobe and crafts area, kids have access to a diverse itinerary seven days a week.
 Fish feeding, weaving, necklace-making, bonfire nights, stargazing, kids yoga, Fijian dance classes, face painting and the mini Olympics are just some of the activities your kids can get stuck into.

-Check VOMO Island out!
+Check VOMO Island Resort out:

 4. Coconut Kids Club – Plantation Island Resort